Eliegautie/Forecasting-models/README.md

 **ARCH/GARCH model : useful when the goal of the study is to analyze and forecast volatility :  Variance Model.**

-# ARCH Model : AutoRegressive Condtional Heteroskedasticity
+# ARCH Model : AutoRegressive Conditional Heteroskedasticity

 - Autoregressive : depends on its own past
 - Conditional : variance depends upon past information